 Richard Kenyon

-• Alongside his directing work, Richard has spent many years as a private acting coach, working with actors at all stages of their careers, with a particular focus on Shakespeare and classical text.
-Several of his students have gone on to be accepted into respected theatre programs, including Long Island University Post, Adelphi University, Loyola Marymount University (LMU), and Seton Hill University.
+• Alongside his directing career, Richard has worked extensively as a private acting coach, supporting actors at every stage of their development.
+His coaching often focuses on Shakespeare and classical text, helping performers find clarity, confidence, and ownership in heightened language, while also drawing on his broader experience in contemporary performance, voice, and character work.
+Several of his students have gone on to be accepted into respected theatre programs, including Long Island University Post, Adelphi University, Loyola Marymount University, and Seton Hill University.

-• One of his proudest achievements is having acted, directed, and produced every play in Shakespeare’s First Folio of 1623, a lifelong goal he completed on September 27, 2025.
-That same year he created and directed a Wars of the Roses marathon—a single-day presentation of all eight of Shakespeare’s history plays, each adapted into 60-minute reader’s theatre versions.
+• One of Richard’s proudest achievements is having acted in, directed, and produced every play in Shakespeare’s First Folio of 1623, a lifelong goal he completed on September 27, 2025.
+That same year, he created and directed a Wars of the Roses marathon: a single-day presentation of all eight of Shakespeare’s history plays, each adapted into a 60-minute reader’s theatre version.

 • Richard’s work also extends into film.
-He directed and co-produced the short film A Girl’s Guide to Drowning with his longtime partner LuAnne Morrow, which placed fourth at the Stratford Birthplace Trust Film Festival.
+He directed and co-produced the short film A Girl’s Guide to Drowning with his longtime partner LuAnne Morrow; the film placed fourth at the Stratford Birthplace Trust Film Festival.
 His first short film, Insomniac (2001), received three Alberta Rosie Award nominations and won Best Overall Music for composers Michael Shields and Russell Broom.
-Over the years he has also produced numerous corporate and commercial films, several of which were nominated for Alberta Rosie Awards.
+He has also produced numerous corporate and commercial films, several of which received Alberta Rosie Award nominations.

-• Richard remains dedicated to nurturing artists, fostering creative communities, and guiding actors as they discover their own voice in Shakespeare and the theatre.
+• Richard remains dedicated to nurturing artists, building creative communities, and guiding actors as they discover their own voice in Shakespeare, theatre, and performance.

 Connect With Us